To prepare graduates for an entry-level career as a payroll clerk.

 You’ll be introduced to a wide range of employee benefits and the wage implications and taxability of each type of benefit.

-You’ll study how to execute the actual deduction process for benefits and special situations like garnishments.
+You’ll learn how to execute the actual deduction process for benefits and special situations like garnishments.
 This course also reviews the process of calculating and withholding employee and employer payroll taxes.

 Licensing and/or certification requirements for jobs in this field are not the same in every state and may include educational, testing, and/or experiential requirements beyond those offered in the Penn Foster Program.
 Prospective students should contact the state professional licensing board or similar regulatory body in the state(s) where they plan to work to determine their requirements before enrolling in this Program.
 Click here for contact information for state licensing/regulatory boards and certain industry licensing information.